knpuniversity/javascript/knpu/ep4-reactjs/polyfills.md

 # Polyfills: fetch & Promise

-The `fetch()` function is built into all modern browsers... which is cool because we didn't need to install *any* outside library to make AJAX requests.
+The `fetch()` function is built into all modern browsers... which is cool because we didn't need to install *any* outside libraries to make AJAX requests.
 Yay!
 Except... what about older browsers?
 I'm looking at you IE!
 Google for "caniuse fetch".

 The *good* news is that `fetch()` is *almost* universal... ahem, IE 11.
 So... you